cwain/java-persistence/README.md

-# java-persistence
+# Java Persistence

-Java Persistence with Spring Data and Hibernate
+Code for the book Java Persistence with Spring Data and Hibernate by Catalin Tudose.